affzzn/Pomodoro/README.md

 ## Introduction

 Welcome to the Pomodoro App!
 This simple and effective productivity tool helps you stay focused, manage your time efficiently, and boost your productivity.
-With customizable color themes and font options, you can personalize your Pomodoro experience and make it visually appealing.

 ## Demo